 Value Stock is a stock that has the potential of selling at the higher price but due to the company’s adverse condition in the market, the stock is trading at the lower price than its actual worth based on its earnings, dividend or sales.

-It is important to understand that the stock’s intrinsic value (fair value) is not necessarily directly related to its current market price.
-Valuation of a stock depends upon its demand and supply in the market and if there is a high demand in the market the price of a share will increase and if the company doesn’t have any good future aspects than the price of the stock will decrease.
+It is essential to understand that the stock’s intrinsic value (fair value) is not necessarily directly related to its current market price.
+The valuation of a stock depends upon its demand and supply in the market, and if there is a high demand in the market, the price of a share will increase, and if the company doesn’t have any good future aspects, then the price of the stock will decrease.

-So, a value stock is such which is currently selling below its fair value, where fair value can be calculated using various measures like price to earnings ratio, price to book value ratio.
-There are situations when there projected earnings are lower or we can say guidance given by the company is lower due to which the market have pessimist view about the company’s long-term endeavor and hence the price of the share falls down and soon when the company is out of the all rumors and shows a good profit then the price of the share increases.
+So, a value stock is such which is currently selling below its fair value, where fair value can be calculated using various measures like price to earnings ratioPrice To Earnings RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
+It is calculated as the proportion of the current price per share to the earnings per share. , price to book value ratioPrice To Book Value RatioPrice to Book Value Ratio or P/B Ratio helps to identify stock opportunities in Financial companies, especially banks, and is used with other valuation tools like PE Ratio, PCF, EV/EBITDA.
+Price to Book Value Ratio = Price Per Share / Book Value Per Share .
+There are situations when there projected earnings are lower, or we can say guidance given by the company is lower due to which the market have a pessimist view about the company’s long-term endeavor and hence the price of the share falls down and soon when the company is out of the all rumors and shows a good profit then the price of the share increases.

-The value stock is purchased at a bargain price as the situation of the company in the market is going down and the company is unable to perform to its best and as the market understands the potential of the stock, the price of the share will increase and investors will able to earn substantial returns.
-Investors are betting that inefficiency that gives them an opportunity for substantial gain.
+The value stock is purchased at a bargain price as the situation of the company in the market is going down, and the company is unable to perform to its best.
+As the market understands the potential of the stock, the price of the share will increase, and investors will able to earn substantial returns.
+Investors are betting that inefficiency that gives them an opportunity for considerable gain.
 An investor who is trading in value stock knows that he is trading at a price lower than they are worth and will gain when the price of the share increases.

 Methods to Determine Value Stock